trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 - IOCTL_INVALIDATE_ALL_NODES: Same as SIGUSR1.
 Send invalidation
   notifications to the kernel for all files causing unused files to be released from memory.

+## Signals

+- USR1: This will cause mergerfs to send invalidation notifications to the kernel for all files.
+This will cause all unused files to be released from memory.
+- USR2: Trigger a general cleanup of currently unused memory.
+A more thorough version of what happens every ~15 minutes.